workingDog/kmlToGeojson/README.md

     Kml LinearRing -> GeoJson LinearRing
     Kml Polygon -> GeoJson Polygon

-The GeoJSON Feature properties are generated from the following Kml elements:
+The GeoJSON Feature "properties" are generated from the following Kml elements:

     name, description, address, phoneNumber, styleUrl, visibility, open

-The Kml Placemark "id" attribute is converted to the GeoJSON Feature "id".
+The Kml "id" attribute is converted to the GeoJSON Feature "id".

 Everything else is ignored.

-Only [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System) coordinate reference is supported and all longitudes and latitudes are in decimal degrees.
+Only [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System) coordinate reference system is supported and all longitudes and latitudes are in decimal degrees.

 ## References